 2. Most amateurs tend to grasp onto their music score as if their life depends on it.
 They quickly put the score on the music desk and remain glued to it for the entirety of their performance.
 It might be a good idea to actually know the score well enough to take your eyes off it during the concert allowing you to focus on the music.
 This will enable you to give a much more convincing account.
 Alternatively find the confidence to perform from memory; it really isn’t as frightening as you might imagine.

 3. Another common trait is to rush into the performance without giving much thought or ‘breathing space’ at the beginning.
-If you can build this into your performance approach then you will not only give yourself valuable time to concentrate on the opening bars, but you will also give your audience time too which will make them feel more comfortable and at ease.
-A pianist who rushes into their performance will unsettle an audience making them nervous.
+If you can build this into your performance approach then you will not only give yourself valuable time to concentrate on the opening bars, but you will also give your audience time too, which will make them feel more comfortable and will put them at ease.
+A pianist who rushes into their performance will unsettle an audience, making them nervous.

 4. Try to spend crucial practice time ironing out any tricky passages.
 A very common amateur trait is to master a piece beautifully except for one or two more demanding passages.
-So find a strategy for coping with these areas as it will make all the difference to your performance.
+Therefore, aim to find a strategy for coping with these areas as it will make all the difference to your performance.

-6. Convey the beauty within the music and learn to communicate – pros really do love being onstage and always express the music completely.
-They develop charisma.
+6. Convey the beauty within the music and learn to communicate.
+Professional pianists really do love being onstage and always aim to express the music completely.
 Amateurs can be so focused on getting through their performance that this tends to get lost.
 Don’t allow this to happen.
-Focusing on the music will also take your mind off nerves too!
+Focusing on the music will also take your mind off those pesky nerves as well.

-7. After you have finished playing really look and smile at your audience and acknowledge their applause rather than running off stage.
+7. After you have finished playing, look and smile at your audience and acknowledge their applause as opposed to running off stage.